timwelchnz/pyBlaubergAHU/README.md

 # pyBlaubergAHU

-*** DISCLAIMER ***
+**DISCLAIMER**
-I'm not a Python Programmer!
+I am not a Python Programmer!

-I've forked https://github.com/aglehmann/pyEcovent/ as some of it worked on my Blauberg Komfort EC S Air Handling Unit (AHU)
+I forked https://github.com/aglehmann/pyEcovent/ as some of it worked on my Blauberg Komfort EC S Air Handling Unit (AHU)

-I poked and prodded it and added parameters from the included PDF so that it worked better with my unit.
+I have poked and prodded it and added parameters from the included PDF so that it worked better with my AHU.

+Once it was working well I have re-named it completely since it's no longer for just a fan but the whole Air Handling Unit.

-Python3 library for a Blauberg Komfort Air Handling Unit
+**Python3 library for a Blauberg Komfort Air Handling Unit**

 ## Install
+	Manual download at this stage.
+I'll publish it on PyPi as a pip package when I have v1 ready.
-	pip3 install pyBlaubergAHU
+	~~pip3 install pyBlaubergAHU~~

 ## Example usage
 	from pyBlaubergAHU import AHU